anorangesky/katacoda-scenarios/jest-tutorial/step0.md

 3. Expect data to change

 # Quiz
->>Q1: You have written a test for a function that takes three numbers and returns the addition of them.
-Your want test that the function works for both floats and integers as well as positive and negative values.
-What would be a good name for your test? <<
+You have written a test for a function that takes three numbers and returns the addition of them.
+Your want test that the function works for both floats and integers as well as positive and negative values.Your test looks like this:
-( )"test addition"
-(*) “-3.0 plus 0.4 plus -0.1 is close to -2.7”
-( ) “adding positive and negative floating points works”

-> Your test looks like this:
 ```
     test('the name of your test', () => {
         let result = addNumbers(-3, 0.4, -0.1);
         expect(result).toBeCloseTo(-2.7);
     })
 ```
+>>Q1: What would be a good name for your test? <<
+( )"test addition"
+(*) “-3.0 plus 0.4 plus -0.1 is close to -2.7”
+( ) “adding positive and negative floating points works”

->>Q2: What is the correct flow for a general unit test?<< (*) d, b, a, c
+>>Q2: What is the correct flow for a general unit test? << (*) d, b, a, c
 ( ) d, b, c, a
 ( ) b, a, d, c

-> A: Define what to expect as the output
+A: Define what to expect as the output
-> B: Set up the initial state
+B: Set up the initial state
-> C: Evaluate the results
+C: Evaluate the results
-> D: Select a UI critical function
+D: Select a UI critical function

->>Q3: Which of the following defines a good test? (mark all that applies)<< [*] It is easy to read no matter technical background [] Each test has independent blobs of code instead of shared test utilities [*] Runs fast
+>>Q3: Which of the following defines a good test? << [*] It is easy to read no matter technical background [] Each test has independent blobs of code instead of shared test utilities [*] Runs fast